ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

  <!-- Answer Ends Here -->

-2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
-Would we use an absolute or relative path to refer to it?
+ 2. Suppose that we're working on a project, and we want to use a font that's being hosted on Google at `https://fonts.googleapis.com/css?family=Open+Sans`.
+Is that an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->